hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 <span class="chip">TeamGroot</span>
             </td>
             <td>
                 > Prune ran successfully.
-We estimate you freed up 578 KiB! 🚀
+We estimate you freed up 8 GiB! 🚀

 Also add `--Xbonsai-trie-log-pruning-enabled` alias back in since users have started using this already
             </td>